YoussefAithaddou/Pricing-American-Options-with-Q-learning/README.md

 This project aims to price auto-callable options using least squares policy iteration (LSPI) and fitted Q-iteration (FQI) as opposed to the usual least squares Monte Carlo (LSM) approach.

 * Used 1 year of Apple Inc. (AAPL) stock data from Yahoo finance.
-* Produced 20000 Monte Carlo simulation paths using Black_Scholes and Heston models.
+* Produced 20000 Monte Carlo simulation paths using Black-Scholes and Heston models.
 * Coded least squares policy iteration, fitted Q-iteration and least squares Monte Carlo algorithms with Numpy and Scipy libraries.
 * Backtested the three strategies in pricing an Autocallable option.
 * Calculated Price, Delta and Profit and Loss of each method.